dmac/fezzik/README.md

 ### Deprecations

 - The `remote_task` method is deprecated.
 Use `host_task` instead.
 - Using settings defined by `Fezzik.set` as top-level method calls is deprecated.
-Instead of `domain`, use `Fezzik.get :domain` instead.
+For example, use `Fezzik.get :domain` instead of `domain`.
 - Fezzik::Util.capture_output is deprecated.
 Pass options directly to `run` instead:

     ```ruby